nordlow/dub-benchmark/README.md

 A single non-JSON-compliant `dub.json` fails to parse (resolved by https://github.com/rikkimax/ctfepp/pull/3).

-Run release build benchmark as
+Run release build benchmark either as

 `dub run --build=release --compiler=ldc2`

+or

+`DFLAGS='-mattr=+sse4.2' dub -v run --compiler=ldc2 --build=release`

+to utilize SSE 4.2 optimizations in asdf.

+For debug build run as.

 or debug build benchmark as